wakatara/harsh/README.md

     Used harsh: 0
 ```

-A big change starting in version `0.10.0`, harsh now allows you to pick a simply
+A big change starting in version `0.10.0`, harsh now allows you to pick a target
-integer number of days that you want to repeating a habit in (which makes the
-system backwards compatible to previous versions), but also allows you to track
-the number of times (a target value) you may want to track a habit over
+number of times you want to perform a habit over a set interval of time (in
-a period.
+days).
+Examples would be `3/7` for 3 times a week, `2/30` for twice a month etc
+etc.

 So, for example, wanting to make it to the gym 3 times a week (ie. 7 days) would
 translate into a line in the habit file like: